 - Open source software distributors, and

 Service and support firms typically do not own specific intellectual property but rather service a small number of existing community open source projects.
 Single-vendor open source firms provide a product that they typically develop themselves and of which they own the key intellectual property; unlike traditional software vendors, however, they make some or all of the software available under an open source license, in addition to a commercial license and services .

 Open source distributor firms are software vendors that build a cohesive product from existing open source components that they typically don’t own.
-The core focus of a distributor is on making a large set of possibly disparate components work together well so that they can be used by customers with as little problems as possible.
-The corresponding core intellectual property of open source distributors therefore is not the software itself, but rather centers on component integration.
+The corresponding core intellectual property of open source distributors therefore is not the software itself, but rather centers on component integration and provision.
 It includes build systems and processes, compatibility matrices, configuration databases, and test suites.

 Venture capital funding only flows, if a firm can believably promise significant returns to their investor’s money, and open source distributors achieve this by promising many of the same revenue streams that classic software vendors promise.